Health Resources

 The Bottom Line

-• Most children with heart conditions (even following surgery) can safely participate in sport at all levels
+• Most children with heart conditions (even following surgery) can safely participate in sports at all levels.

 Vaccination

-Most children with heart disease can have all the normal vaccinations at the appropriate time.
+Most children with heart disease can receive all the normal vaccinations at the appropriate time.

 However some children with an immune deficiency (DiGeorge syndrome or an isomerism) and those who are receiving immunosuppression - for example following transplantation require a different vaccination schedule.